 We don’t offer static IPs or regional IP ranges, and we discourage the use of our outbound IPs to bypass firewalls.
-A VM’s outbound IP is liable to change without notice.
-This shouldn’t be a daily occurrence, but it will happen if a VM is moved for whatever reason, whether it’s Nomad moving an allocation or load-balancing of Fly Machines between servers in one region.
+A Machine’s outbound IP is liable to change without notice.
+This shouldn’t be a daily occurrence, but it will happen if a Machine is moved for whatever reason, such as a load-balancing of Fly Machines between servers in one region.

 If you depend on knowing this address for some reason, it’s up to you to monitor it for changes.

-You may have to install software on the VM to use
+You may have to install software on the Machine to use

 curl.
 On Debian,